-Sunol Yard (Contract A): The project closeout dossier is being finalized.
+Sunol Yard (Contract A): The project close-out dossier was finalized during the quarter.

-Watershed Center (Contract B): Construction work on the building interior continued, including electrical work, pond filter system, HVAC, aquarium systems, fish quarantine room, floor polishing, wood slat ceilings and doors.
-Construction work on the exterior continued, including granite-crete pathways, planting, bluestone boulders, outdoor lighting, eagle sculpture and fencing.
-Work on the windows, irrigation system, temple forecourt, photovoltaic panels, access stairs, and ramps to the picnic area were completed.
-Several windows will need to be replaced due to damage, sizing issue, and defects.
-The exhibit submittals work and meetings are on-going.
+Watershed Center (Contract B): Construction work on the building interior continued, including electrical work, communication systems, pond filter system, HVAC, aquarium systems, windows, kitchen and restroom finishes, security, exhibits, interior glass doors and LEED certification documentation.
+Construction work on the exterior continued, including planting, bluestone boulders and pavers, pathways, pond and stream.
+Work on the windows, floor polishing, newt tile installation, and exterior doors was all completed during the quarter.

-The forecasted schedule, same as reported in Q2, exceeds the approved completion date due to procurement delays for bluestone pavers, boulders, and stencil materials as well as bird-proof glass.
+The forecasted schedule, same as reported since Q2, exceeds the approved completion date due to procurement delays for bluestone pavers, boulders, and stencil materials as well as bird-proof glass.
 The design and installation of the interior exhibits is also delayed due to extended time to redesign, fabricate, and install the exhibits and to complete the exhibit hardware and programming work.
 An additional 6 months has been added to the closeout phase to allow for training, start-up and maintenance planning with operations and Natural Resources and Lands Management staff.
-The forecasted cost, same as reported in Q2, exceeds the approved budget due to the addition of scope requested for overflow parking space, backup power system, picnic area restoration, purchase of compositing toilets, and exhibit revisions.
+The forecasted cost, same as reported since Q2, exceeds the approved budget due to the addition of scope requested for overflow parking space, backup power system, picnic area restoration, purchase of compositing toilets, and exhibit revisions.